 One of the leaders finally decided that was being too hypocritical and dropped the request.

 The situation is slightly better under Barack Obama than under George W. Bush, who pushed faith-based ministries.
-Bush is convinced that religion somehow is a panacea and would convince inmates to reform.
-Naturally, he was sure Christianity was the only route for inmates.
+Bush is sure that religion somehow is a panacea and would convince inmates to reform.
+Naturally, he was positive Christianity was the only route for inmates.
 His administration funded faith-based programs that subjected Jewish inmates to increased pressure and abuse.